Here’s a word of the day for you…

 So!
 Those are the 6 exercises I’d love to see you start doing.
 They’ll make an excellent kickstarter to your new fitness-based lifestyle…But!
 This is far from the end of it.
 If you really want to combat aging, doing this workout on occasion isn’t near enough.
 You’ve got to get out there and do some power-walking, bike riding, trail hiking, weight-lifting…things that make you uncomfortable and sweaty…and you’ve got to do them EVERY.
 SINGLE.
 DAY.
 It isn’t easy fighting Father Time.
 But once you start seeing the rewards; a stronger body that moves more efficiently through life, new energy levels, less sicknesses…well, I’d say THAT’S when you realize all the work and time you put in is totally worth it.

 Rooting for you, my sweet friends!
 Talk to me down below in the comments!
-(James always gets a million comments on his RV-nerd-stuff articles…stomp. pout.)
+(James always gets a million comments on his RV-geek-stuff articles…stomp. pout.)